-means the comparison and correction by a CSP, or Data Provider, of the PNCD held by the IPND Manager associated to that particular CSP, or Data Provider, with the CSP, or Data Providers own data for a Number that is: -
+means the comparison and correction by a CSP of the PNCD held by the IPND Manager associated to that particular CSP, with the CSPs own data for a Number that is: -

-- associated with an active service in its customer records data base that does not have a corresponding customer 'connected' PNCD record in the IPND for that Number; - associated with an active service in its customer records data base for which the corresponding PNCD record in the IPND for that Number has a 'disconnected' status; - 3. associated with a disconnected service in its customer records data base for which the corresponding PNCD record in the IPND has a 'connected' status in the IPND; and means the address of the Customer which is:

-4. associated with a service not present in its customer records data base for which there is a PNCD record for that Number in a 'connected' status in the IPND.
+- associated with an active service in its customer records data base that does not have a corresponding customer 'connected' PNCD record in the IPND for that Number: - associated with an active service in its customer records data base for which the corresponding PNCD record in the IPND for that Number has a 'disconnected' status; - 3. associated with a disconnected service in its customer records data base for which the corresponding PNCD record in the IPND has a 'connected' status in the IPND; and - 4. associated with a service that does not present in its customer records data base for which there is a PNCD record for that Number in a 'connected' status in the IPND.